Buyer’s remorse: How to kick your shopaholic habit

 Let's face it though, shopping isn't what it used to be.
-It's much, much easier which brings about all sorts of potential issues – the most obvious of which being that the new lipstick you need for that office party next week quickly becomes a new dress, new hair product, matching accessories ... and what about your feet?
+Online shopping and tap-and-pay payments have made it much easier to shop, which brings about all sorts of potential issues – the most obvious being that new shirt you need for that party next week quickly becomes a new outfit, new hair product, and what about your feet?
 Ok, you've twisted my arm 'special member offer' ... a new pair of shoes also.
-You gravitate through your online experience as though your gazing in to Brad Pitt's baby blues ... subconsciously and with a touch of envy.
+The slickness of a modern online shopping experience is hard to resist, and even harder to stop using.
 What was supposed to be $50 ends up being $350.

 Cue the buyer's remorse.

 Art Markman, Ph.D., a professor of psychology and marketing at the University of Texas at Austin states that the emotions that arise as a result of buyer's remorse " ... reflect the engagement of the avoidance motivational system.
 This system helps you deal with any negative things that might happen in your world (such as debt)."
-This suddenly puts your overspending in to context, doesn't it?
-We know that money is the number one source of anxiety in Australia, so the guilt or regret felt as a result of buyer's remorse triggers the same response as guilt – albeit on a smaller scale.
+This suddenly puts your overspending into context, doesn't it?
+We know that money is the number one source of anxiety in Australia, so the guilt or regret felt from buyer's remorse triggers the same response as guilt – albeit on a smaller scale.
 Regardless, it is just as useful to understand where it came from than it is to address it.

 So, where to from here?

 Practical tips to keep in mind when temptation rears its ugly head